 - Science & Technology

 - Equity, Diversity & Inclusion

-In 2020 our Brighton Beach plant supported Windsor Goodfellows, the Welcome Centre Shelter for Women & Families and the Windsor / Essex County Food Bank with donations.
+Our Brighton Beach plant supported St. Clair College, Farrow Riverside Miracle Park, Windsor Goodfellows, the Welcome Centre Shelter for Women & Families, and the Windsor/Essex County Food Bank with donations.
 The plant also donated expired fire extinguishers to the St. Clair College Firefighter Education and Training program for training purposes.

-Atura Power's host agreement with Greater Napanee includes a Community Development Fund to help fund community projects.
+Atura Power's host agreement with the Town of Greater Napanee includes a Community Development Fund to help fund community projects.
 For more information, see the Napanee Community Development Fund.

 Get in touch

 Want to find out how we could help your charitable or not-for-profit group?